awakecoding/FreeRDP-Manuals/Developer/FreeRDP-Developer-Manual.markdown

 ### iOS

 iOS development requires Xcode and the same development environment as for Mac OS X with the addition of the iOS SDK.
 Certain features like deploying to real devices are limited to Apple developers only.

+#### iOS SDKs

+Just like for Mac OS X SDKs, older versions of the iOS SDKs disappear when you update to a newer version of Xcode.

+ * Download the last release of Xcode containing the SDK you want and mount it.
+ * Right-click the Xcode package, select "Show Package Contents".
+ * Browse to Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs.
+ * Save a copy of the desired SDK like "iPhoneOS6.1.sdk" for later.
+ * Install iOS SDKs to /Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs.

+iOS 6.1 SDK: Xcode 4.6.3

 #### Invoking CMake